 - year 7 for secondary schools

-- year 10 for studio schools and university technical colleges (year 9 for the Atrium School) and for those FE College and sixth forms with provision for students aged 14-16
+- year 10 for studio schools and university technical colleges and for those further education colleges and sixth forms with provision for students aged 14-16

 - year 12 for schools with a sixth form

 - various year groups across the country for middle and high schools

 Normal round admissions schemes have closing dates for applications.
 Parents who apply after the closing date will still have their applications considered but may find that all places at a particular school will have been allocated to those who did apply on time.

 Evidence that there has been a change in circumstances for the family or at a new school may be accepted to allow an application after the closing date to be considered as on time.